Weddings

 What about music?

-Recorded music is also acceptable, subject to discussion with the priest.
 One or more suitable hymns are sometimes sung at a Marriage Service.

 Can photographs be taken in the church?